 I could never chop veggies and add into the crock pot in 3 minutes.
 But wait.
 I remembered seeing a steam bag of veggies in the fridge.
 You know what I mean?
 The prepackaged fresh vegetables that you just put in the microwave and cook.

 With one minute left to go, I turned the crock pot on to low and stood back.
 As if I just won the World Cup, I gave myself a high five and basked in my glory.
+This is going to be one of the best chicken tenderloin recipes ever, I just knew it!

 After coming back to my senses, I grabbed my computer bag, my cup of coffee and headed out to start my work day.
 While I know that this may sound a little far fetched, those of you with children or with busy lifestyles know that this type of thing happens every day.